pivot-access-ltd/bma-offline-docs/src/networking.md

 This main view can also be filtered either by fabrics or by spaces through the use of the 'Group by' drop-down. rad-end

-rad-begin /deb/2.9/cli
 Fabrics, VLANs, and spaces do not require much configuration beyond names and descriptions.
-You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/2908#heading--enabling-dhcp) (see 'Take action' button).
+You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/nnnn#heading--enabling-dhcp) (see 'Take action' button).
 None of these options requires detailed instruction.
-A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS. rad-end

-rad-begin /deb/2.9/ui
-Fabrics, VLANs, and spaces do not require much configuration beyond names and descriptions.
-You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/2909#heading--enabling-dhcp) (see 'Take action' button).
-None of these options requires detailed instruction.
-A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS. rad-end

-rad-begin /deb/3.0/cli
-Fabrics, VLANs, and spaces do not require much configuration beyond names and descriptions.
-You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/4035#heading--enabling-dhcp) (see 'Take action' button).
-None of these options requires detailed instruction.
-A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS. rad-end

-rad-begin /deb/3.0/ui
-Fabrics, VLANs, and spaces do not require much configuration beyond names and descriptions.
-You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/4036#heading--enabling-dhcp) (see 'Take action' button).
-None of these options requires detailed instruction.
-A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS. rad-end

-rad-begin /snap/2.9/cli
-Fabrics, VLANs, and spaces do not require much configuration beyond names and descriptions.
-You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/2902#heading--enabling-dhcp) (see 'Take action' button).
-None of these options requires detailed instruction.
-A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS. rad-end

-rad-begin /snap/2.9/ui
-Fabrics, VLANs, and spaces do not require much configuration beyond names and descriptions.
-You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/2903#heading--enabling-dhcp) (see 'Take action' button).
-None of these options requires detailed instruction.
-A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS. rad-end

-rad-begin /snap/3.0/cli
-Fabrics, VLANs, and spaces do not require much configuration beyond names and descriptions.
-You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/4033#heading--enabling-dhcp) (see 'Take action' button).
-None of these options requires detailed instruction.
-A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS. rad-end

-rad-begin /snap/3.0/ui
-Fabrics, VLANs, and spaces do not require much configuration beyond names and descriptions.
-You can change the MTU for a VLAN, as well as [enable DHCP](/t/managing-dhcp/4034#heading--enabling-dhcp) (see 'Take action' button).
-None of these options requires detailed instruction.
-A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS. rad-end
+A subnet, on the other hand, provides a number of configuration options relevant to the day-to-day operation of MAAS.

 rad-begin   /snap/2.9/cli   /deb/2.9/cli /deb/3.0/cli /snap/3.0/cli
 <a href="#heading--cli-managing-subnets"><h2 id="heading--cli-managing-subnets">Managing subnets</h3></a>